PEASEC/XAI-Attack/README.md

 # XAI-Attack

 This is the repository of the adversarial example generation method XAI-Attack.
-Disclaimer: This repository contains a preliminary, anonymized version of the code and, therefore, might contain bugs or unintended behaviour.
-Furthermore, we are working on further improving the usability and adding all the functions.
+Disclaimer: his repository contains a preliminary, anonymized version of the code and may therefore contain bugs or unintended behaviour.
+We are also working to further improve the user experience and add all features.

 ## Getting started